dwalraven21/creative-logic/README.md

 When the designer receives a developer's request, they can reject it or accept it (sending a message and link to source files to the developer).
 By clicking "accept", the status of the mockup will automatically be updated to "Selected".
 Other developers will now see that the mockup is no longer available to them.
 The developer who made the request will also now be given limited permission to edit the mockup.
 They can't edit the title, description or image as the designer can, but once they have finished with the build, they can edit the status to "built" and provide a live URL.

 Once this happens, the designer should receive a notification that the site is live!
-The live URL is also available to view by other members of the CreativeLogic community.
+(Note: I still need to add this part) The live URL is also available to view by other members of the CreativeLogic community.

 ## Just For Fun